mycozycloud/cozy-realtime-adapter/README.md

         # event = 'alarm.update' or 'alarm.create' or 'alarm.delete'
         # msg = id of the updated alarm

-    # notification and application events should be proxyed to client
+    # notification events should be proxyed to client
     realtime = RealtimeAdapter compound, ['notification.*']
     realtime.on 'alarm.*', customCb
 ```